jumanjihouse/docker-aws/README.md

 [![Image last updated](https://img.shields.io/badge/dynamic/json.svg?url=https://api.microbadger.com/v1/images/jumanjiman/aws&label=Image%20last%20updated&query=$.LastUpdated&colorB=007ec6)](http://microbadger.com/images/jumanjiman/aws "View on microbadger.com")&nbsp;

-An updated version of this image is generally available within a few hours after a new version of awscli becomes available.
+An updated version of this image is generally available within an hour or so after a new version of awscli becomes available.
 See below for more details.

 **Table of Contents**